jensarps/css-shader/README.md

 #Browser Support

 Currently, only Chrome 25+ supports CSS Shaders.
+You need to enable CSS Shaders in chrome://flags/.

 #Dependecies